cloud66/apps/docker-registry/README.md

 ```
 docker login username=$REGISTRY_USER --password=$REGISTRY_PASSWORD --email=[YOUR-EMAIL] https://[YOUR-DNS]
 ```
 2. **Optional:** Add your private registry to your [account's image repositories](https://app.cloud66.com/image_repositories).
 This will allow deployment of images stored in your private registry.
+You will need to use the username and passwords that you have configurated (default is the value of $REGISTRY_USER and $REGISTRY_PASSWORD)
 3. Profit!

 ### Optional: Advanced Configuration